-The MID Region GNSS Roadmap should be reviewed and updated by the CNS Sub-Group.
-States shall submit their proposal for amendment to the Plan to the ICAO MID Regional Office, the changes can be coordinated by correspondence with main CNS focal points/ or issuing state letters.
+The GNSS Guidance in the MID Region should be reviewed and updated by the CNS Sub-Group.
+States shall submit their proposal for amendment to the Plan to the ICAO MID Regional Office, the changes can be coordinated by correspondence with main CNS focal points/ or State letters.